-Directed Research (PSY 1903) is an opportunity for students to get involved with research under the supervision of a faculty member.
+Directed Research is an opportunity for students to get involved with research under the supervision of a faculty member.
 This experience is particularly valuable for students interested in pursuing honors and/or graduate study in psychology.
-When considering directed research, read this guide so that you understand the requirements.
-Then, follow these steps to securing a PSY 1903 position:
+To inquire about these opportunities, follow these steps to securing a PSY 1907 Directed Research position:

 - Look for research that would help you explore or expand on your own areas of interest.
 Also, meet with your advisor to discuss possible lab opportunities that most closely align with your goals.